|

 - Verify

-first if the software is indeed Vista compatible.
-There is no need
+first if the software is indeed Vista or 7 compatible.
+There is no

 - Disable